 Ok Arteria Gallery, you have officially nailed it as one of the coolest cultural melting casserolas in Barcelona.
 Maybe we should keep quiet about this in case the word gets out too far and this

 Ok Arteria Gallery, you have officially nailed it as one of the coolest cultural melting casserolas in Barcelona.
-Maybe we should keep quiet about this in case the word gets out too far and this glorious star booms out into a red giant on the brink of collapse like the bunkers of Carmelo, my remote secret spot previously known only to the dog walkers in Guinardó park and local teenagers with their cheeky cartons of Don Simón, and now a must-see Instagram hit where hundreds of students and a couple of cerveza-beer-amigo? guys swarm every evening.
+Maybe we should keep quiet about this in case the word gets out too far and this glorious star booms out into a red giant on the brink of collapse like the bunkers of Carmelo, my remote secret spot previously known only to the dog walkers in Guinardó park and local teenagers with their cheeky cartons of Don Simón, which has now become a must-see Instagram hit where hundreds of students keep the cerveza-beer-amigo? guys who followed them there busy.
 Rant over.
 Here’s to evolution, you unpredictable little minx, and back to the weekend of 18th-19th November that was BA-NA-NA Brazilian Festival, featuring Art Lover Ground and Massafera Sound System.

 It’s Saturday morning.
 We stepped inside and were welcomed by an installation with the iconic Brazilian flag and two coloured chairs that suggest an intimate yet colourful get-together.
-The music was already riding on each molecule in the room, stereo beats whisper of the live action that will follow later in the evening.
+The music was already riding on each molecule in the room, stereo beats whispering of the live action that would follow later in the evening.